Another bench… I’m loving benches at the moment!

 In excellent antique condition, with a slightly rustic edge that enhances its character without detracting from its appeal.
 The bench top planks have shrunk with age, and as such, there is a split at the join in the seat, very common in old oak.
 Structurally solid and full of life.

-Late Victorian/Early 20th-Century Ebonised Aesthetic Movement Oak Window Bench.
+Late VIctorian/Early 20th-Century Ebonised Aesthetic Movement Oak Window Bench.

-Width 919 mm, (36 In) Depth 406 mm, (16 In) Height 536 mm, (21 In)
+Width 919 mm, (36 In) Depth 406 mm, (16 In) Height 536 mm, (21 In) Other